vanhsusu03/Restaurant-Management-App/README.md

 A mobile app for managing your own Thai hotpot restaurant.
 There're 4 actors in our system: administrator(s), staff(s), kitchen manager(s) and cashier(s).

-Each actor will have their own activities. **Staff** can confirm guest's infors to using table, order for guest(s) and serve dishes. **Kitchen manager** is a role that control all ordered dishes. **Cashier** will get pre-order from guests and control payment. **Administrator** will control the whole processes in the system.
+Each actor has their own activities. **Staff** can confirm guest's infors to using table, order for guest(s) and serve dishes. **Kitchen manager** is a role that control all ordered dishes. **Cashier** will get pre-order from guests and control payment. **Administrator** controls the whole processes in the system.

 ## :question: What's in this repository

 Our project use React Native for front-end and Node.js + Firebase database for server side.
 This is some important part in our structure:
 ```
 |_Firebase/
-      |_fireabse.js --> code for initialize connection to Firebase database
+      |_firebase.js --> code for initialize connection to Firebase database

 |_src/
       |_screens --> all front-end codes